cybernetics-io/redcar/README.md

 $ ./make install
 ```

-This will generate a binary called `./bin/redcar`.
+This will generate a binary called `/usr/local/bin/redcar` and `redcar-ctl`.

 _NOTE_: you need rust 1.55+.
 Please check your installation with